 Warranty liabilities are initially established on a per home basis by charging cost of sales and establishing a warranty liability for each home delivered to cover expected costs of materials and labor during the warranty period.
 The amounts accrued are based on management's estimate of expected warranty-related costs under all unexpired warranty obligation periods.
-The Company's warranty liability is based upon historical warranty cost experience in each operating division and is adjusted as appropriate to reflect qualitative risks associated with the types of homes built and the geographic areas in which they are built.
-The Company's warranty liability is included in other liabilities in the consolidated balance sheets.
+The Company's warranty liability is based upon historical warranty cost experience in each operating division and is adjusted on a quarterly basis to reflect qualitative risks associated with the types of homes built and the geographic areas in which they are built.
+Our analysis at the operating division level considers market specific factors, such as historical warranty expense, the number of home closings, the prices of homes, product mix, and other data in estimating our warranty liability.
+In addition, our analysis also factors in the existence of any non-recurring or community-specific warranty matters that might not be contemplated in our historical data and trends that may need to be separately estimated based on management's judgment of the ultimate cost of repair for that specific issue.
+While we believe that our current warranty reserve is adequate, there can be no assurances that historical data and trends will accurately predict our actual warranty costs or that future developments might not lead to a material change in the accrual.